SmartShots/SQDM-Dirtbikes/README.md

 - Spawn two groups of 4 Dirtbikes at opposite sides of the map.

 # Known Issues
-- The VU Client crashes when the next round occurs or you quit the game.
+- On most maps the VU Client crashes when you quit the game.
 I'm looking at ways to try and fix this.

 # Note:
 The Close Quarters Squad Deathmatch maps are excluded, they are too small to have Dirtbikes running around.